 An expanded list of 22 predicate offenses (crimes that create wealth which money laundering conceals) has been agreed upon and now includes cybercrime for the first time.

 The addition of cybercrime to the predicate offense list means that companies operating in the FinTech environment must enhance their Know Your Customer (KYC) and Anti-Money Laundering (AML) measures due to the increased risk of non-compliance.
-Even e-commerce platforms are at risk when criminals target their customers at scale, and sufficiently protective measures are not in place.
+Even e-commerce platforms are at risk when criminals target their customers at scale withouy sufficiently-protective measures being in place.